Military history of Italy during World War I: Second Battle of the Piave River (June 1918)

-Advancing deep and fast, the Austro-Hungarians outran their supply lines, which forced them to stop and regroup.
-The Italians, pushed back to defensive lines near Venice on the Piave River, had suffered 600,000 casualties to this point in the war.
+The Italians, who had retreated to defensive lines near Venice on the Piave River, had suffered 600,000 casualties to this point in the war.
 Because of these losses, the Italian Government called to arms the so-called 99 Boys (Ragazzi del '99); the new class of conscripts born in 1899 who were turning 18 in 1917.
-In November 1917, British and French troops started to bolster the front line, from the 5 and 6 divisions respectively provided.
+After the Italian had stopped the German-Austrian offensive at Monte Grappa, the British and French troops had started to bolster the front line, from the 5 and 6 divisions respectively provided.
 (Note: The French units were (i) 12th Army Corps (France) (ii) 10th Army (France) and (iii) 31st Army Corps (France) comprising (1) 23rd Division, 24th Division, (2) 46th Division, 47th Division and (3) 64th Division, 65th Division respectively.)
 Far more decisive to the war effort than their troops was the Allies economic assistance by providing strategic materials (steel, coal and crops – provided by the British but imported from Argentina – etc.), which Italy always lacked sorely.
 In the spring of 1918, Germany pulled out its troops for use in its upcoming Spring Offensive on the Western Front.
 As a result of the Spring Offensive, Britain and France also pulled half of their divisions back to the Western Front.

 The Austro-Hungarians now began debating how to finish the war in Italy.
 The Austro-Hungarian generals disagreed on how to administer the final offensive.
 Archduke Joseph August of Austria decided for a two-pronged offensive, where it would prove impossible for the two forces to communicate in the mountains.

-The Second Battle of the Piave River began with a diversionary attack near the Tonale Pass named Lawine, which the Italians repulsed after two days of fighting.
+The offensive was renewed on 15 June 1918 with Austro-Hungarian troops launching the Second Battle of the Piave River.
+The battle began with a diversionary attack near the Tonale Pass named Lawine, which the Italians repulsed after two days of fighting.
 Austrian deserters betrayed the objectives of the upcoming offensive, which allowed the Italians to move two armies directly in the path of the Austrian prongs.
 The other prong, led by general Svetozar Boroević von Bojna initially experienced success until aircraft bombed their supply lines and Italian reinforcements arrived.

+Italy's resistance to the assault and the failure of the offensive marked the swan song of Austria-Hungary on the Italian front.
+The Central Powers proved finally unable to sustain further the war effort, while the multi-ethnic entities of the Austro-Hungarian Empire were on the verge of rebellion.
+The Italians rescheduled earlier their planned 1919 counter-offensive to October 1918, in order to take advantage of the Austro-Hungarian crisis.